What is the difference between the M.A. program and the Ph.D. program?

-There is no financial aid from either the department or the GSAS to pursue the M.A. in Hispanic Cultural Studies.
+There is no financial aid from either the department or the GSAS to pursue the Master of Arts in Hispanic Cultural Studies.
 For information about the costs associated with this program see the relevant page in the GSAS web site.

-Students admitted to the Ph.D. program are typically offered a five-year award that combines fellowships and teaching assistantships as well as full tuition and health insurance.
+Students admitted to the Ph.D. in Latin American and Iberian Cultures program are typically offered a five-year award that combines fellowships and teaching assistantships as well as full tuition and health insurance.
 Normally students hold a fellowship in years one and five (during which they have no teaching responsibilities) and a teaching assistantship in years two, three, and four.
 U.S. citizens may also secure loans or external fellowships to subsidize their graduate career.